 If the solution fails to create lots of suds, you probably have hard water.
 For much more precise results you can contact your water provider and request a recent water testing report.
 You can also have a sample of your water tested at a local lab or have a company perform an on-site test (just watch out for conflict of interest; for example, you don't want a test done by a water softener company).
 Another option is to use a water hardness test strip (sold at home centers and hardware stores) that you hold under running water then match to a color gauge.

 Solutions For Hard Water

+Water-conditioning products are available and can be used for dealing with mildly hard water.
 However, the most complete and common solution for treating hard water is a whole-house water softener.
 Installing a water softener system in cases where the water tests above 3 GPG is often the most effective and efficient solution.